Report on Assembly Recommendations

 6. Estimate single copy gene representation completeness with BUSCO.

-Telomere to Telomere (T2T) assembly:
+Telomere to Telomere (T2T) assembly

 Workflows